-The Red Sea Urchin Sectoral Committee meeting was held on April 7, 2021 via the Microsoft Teams online chat platform.
-Representatives from the Pacific Urchin Harvesters Association, DFO Fisheries Management, DFO Science, Maa-nulth Treaty Society, A-Tlegay Fisheries Society and D&D Pacific Fisheries attended.
+The Red Sea Urchin Sectoral Committee meeting was held on April 13, 2022 via the Microsoft Teams online chat platform.
+Representatives from the Pacific Urchin Harvesters Association, DFO Fisheries Management, DFO Science, Nuu-chah-nulth, Namgis First Nation, Ahousaht First Nation and D&D Pacific Fisheries attended.

-Coast wide landings as of May 22, 2022 (season not complete at the time of publication) are approximately 4.8 million pounds, which is slightly higher than what was landed at this point last season.
-The decrease in landings over the last few seasons has been due to poor weather conditions in the north coast throughout the season and poor gonad quality encountered around Campbell River and portions of the north coast.
+Coast wide landings as of April 20, 2023 (season not complete at the time of publication) are approximately 3.5 million pounds, which is slightly lower than what was landed at this point last season.
+The decrease in landings over the last few seasons has been due to poor weather conditions in the north coast throughout the season and poor gonad quality encountered around

+Campbell River and portions of the north coast.
 Harvesters moved all over the north coast looking for urchins with good quality but quality was poor all over including around Haida Gwaii.
-In addition to the quality and weather issues the fleet encountered in 2021, there were also challenges with market and transporting urchins due to the global pandemic.